Del Rio, TX Art Galleries

 El Comite Cultural del Pueblo's Casa de la Cultura

-Casa de la Cultura straddles the border of Del Rio and Acuna, with the two cities sharing a common Hispanic culture.
-The “House of Culture” on Cantu Street in Del Rio showcases numerous works of art, and more than 40,000 people participate annually in the Casa's programs.
-The educational programs for children and adults include ballet folklórico, ceramics, computers, drawing, literacy, painting, piñata-making and rondalla.
+Casa de la Cultura displays the work of artists from Del Rio and Acuna, Mexico.
+More than 40,000 people a year participate in the “House of Culture” programs.
+The Casa is located on Cantu Street in Del Rio and offers educational programs for children and adults alike in areas like ballet, ceramics, computers, drawing, painting and many more.

 First Friday Artwalk

 The First Friday ArtWalk takes visitors through several galleries in the downtown Del Rio district.
 The event occurs from 7-9 p.m. on the first Friday of every month.
 Many participating galleries have live bands and food available for visitors.

 Lee Bunch Studio Gallery displays the artwork of owner Pam Bunch and many of her fellow Del Rio artists.
 The gallery is located on the second floor of one of Del Rio’s historic buildings, Del Rio Loan Co. on West Greenwood Street.
 Exhibits showcase Southwestern work from local and regional artists.

 An all-volunteer theater group, The Upstagers has provided Del Rio with entertainment since 1977.
 All are welcome to audition or try working backstage.
 Founded by Fred Brockwell, the group views itself as an ongoing workshop for those interested in learning.
 The Upstagers put on at least two musical productions a year.

 Discover more on the arts in Del Rio, TX.